threathunters-io/laurel/man/laurel.8.md

 - `container_info`: Add container information as top-level `CONTAINER_INFO` key.
 Deprecated; default: false
 - `pid`: Add context information for process IDs.
 Default: true
+- `ppid-verbose`: As part of the `SYSCALL.PPID.*` enrichment, the first event ID referring to the parent process or its start time is logged.
+If this option is set, the `comm`, `exe`, and `ppid` fields are added.
+Deprecated, see `spawned-by`.
+Default: false
+- `spawned-by`: Add `SYSCALL.SPAWNED_BY.*` enrichments that contains information about the process responsible for spawning the current process.
+This is a replacement for the `SYSCALL.PPID` enrichment.
+  For a more detailed discussion, see section "Adding Context: Process Relationships, Labels" in `laurel-about(7)`.
+Default: true
 - `script`: If an `exec` syscall spawns a script (as opposed to a binary), add a `SCRIPT` entry to the `SYSCALL` record.
 A script is assumed if the first `PATH` entry does not correspond to file